Brazyliszek/pf/index.md

 The portfolio contains selected DIY projects, screenshots of some programs that I created, projects from my time at the university and that sort of stuff.
 I tried to include some details about each of them.

 A little disclaimer.
 Those are not commercial projects.
-I’ve done them only for educational purposes when I was an undergrad.
+I’ve done them when I was an undergrad only for educational purposes.

 ### PWM rectifier